rhyscleary/rhyscleary/README.md

 *(I guess I can give you some information)*
 - Name: Rhys Cleary
 - Aliases: RJC
+- Location: Sydney, Australia
+- Phone: *Nice try*
+- Business Email: Coming Soon
+- Interest: Software Engineering, Systems Analysis, Music... this ain't a tinder profile, you know enough
-- 📫 How to reach me: You can reach me on discord, instagram and twitter.
+- 📫 How to reach me: You can reach me through socials or my business email which is all provided above.
-- 😄 Pronouns: he/him/they
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: *A fun fact about me or in general terms?* Here's a fun fact, there are more wheels than doors in the world.